elixirschool/telemetry-code-along/post_2.md

 The `Telemetry.Metrics` and `TelemetryMetricsStatsd` libraries make it even easier for us to handle Telemetry events and report metrics based on those events.
 All we have to do is define a Supervisor that uses `Telemetry.Metrics` and tell that Supervisor to start the `TelemetryMetricsStatsd` GenServer with a list of metrics.

 That's it!
-The `TelemetryMetricsStatsd` library will take care of calling `:telemetry.attach/3` to store events in ETS along with a handler callback function, `TelemetryMetricsStatsd.EventHandler.handle_event/4`, and the metrics list.
-Later, when a Telemetry event is executed, Telemetry will lookup the event and its associated handler callback function and metrics list and invoke the the callback function with this data.
-The callback function, `TelemetryMetricsStatsd.EventHandler.handle_event/4`, will iterate over the list of metrics and construct the appropriate metric given the metric type and tags and the event measurement and metadata.
+The `TelemetryMetricsStatsd` library will take care of calling `:telemetry.attach/3` to store events in ETS along with a handler callback function and the metrics list.
+Later, when a Telemetry event is executed, Telemetry will lookup the event and its associated handler function and metrics list and invoke the handler function with this data.
+The handler function, `TelemetryMetricsStatsd.EventHandler.handle_event/4`, will iterate over the list of metric structs that was stored for the event in ETS and construct the appropriate StatsD metric given the metric type and tags, the event measurement map and metadata.
 All for free!

 ## Next Steps

 In this post, we saw how the `Telemetry.Metrics` and `TelemetryMetricsStatsd` abstracted away the need to define custom handlers and callback functions, attach those handlers to events and implement our own metric reporting logic.
 But our Telemetry pipeline still needs a little work.

-We're still on the hook for emitting all of our own Telemetry events.
+We're still on the hook for emitting _all_ of our own Telemetry events.

 In order to really be able to observe the state of our production Phoenix app, we need to be reporting on much more than just one endpoint's request duration and count.
 We want to be able to handle information-rich events describing web requests across the app, database queries, the behavior and state of the Erlang VM, the behavior and state of any workers in our app, and more.

-Instrumenting all of that by hand, by executing custom Telemetry events wherever we need them and defining custom handler, will be tedious and time-consuming.
-On top of that, it will be a challenge to standardize event naming conventions and payloads across the app.
+Instrumenting all of that by hand, by executing custom Telemetry events wherever we need them will be tedious and time-consuming.
+On top of that, it will be a challenge to standardize event naming conventions, measurements and metadata across the app.

-In the next post, we'll examine Phoenix and Ecto's out-of-the-box Telemetry events and use `Telemetry.Metrics` to observe a wide-range of such events.
+In the next post, we'll examine Phoenix and Ecto's out-of-the-box Telemetry events and use `Telemetry.Metrics` to observe a wide-range of such events, elinating the need for us to execute our own custom events for most of our observability use-cases.